• About us

 How to Become an Agent

-The following steps to become a patent agent are not the official rules.
-If you are interested in becoming a patent agent, you must consult the information provided by the Canadian Intellectual Property Office (CIPO), especially regarding the strict deadlines for the exams.
+The following steps to become a patent are not the official rules.
+If you are interested in becoming a patent agent, you must consult the information provided by the College of Patent Agents and Trademark Agents.

 Step One: Verify that you meet the prerequisites